RoyalSkye/royalskye.github.io/_pages/about.md

 News
 ======

-- [:boom:] Looking for a Postdoc position starting in 2025!
+- [💥] Looking for a Postdoc position starting in 2025!
 - \[2023-11]: Selected as Outstanding Reviewer for NeurIPS 2023.
 - \[2023-07]: Pass Ph.D.
 Qualifying Examination.
 - \[2022-01]: Start Ph.D. in SCSE with *NTU Research Scholarship*.